monch1962/golang-httptest-spike/README.md

 - Go code can be cross-compiled for just about any platform
 - it's fairly easy to turn Go code into serverless code that will execute on AWS, Azure, GCP and KNative platforms

 Combine all these features, and you get a particularly flexible API testing framework that's suitable for many different test platforms.
-It'd be very nice to have a single framework that can execute on just about any infrastructure.
+It'd be very nice to have a single framework that can execute with zero dependencies on just about any infrastructure.

+## Simplest case

+To run without compiling and get test results in Go test format:

+`$ BASE_URL=https://jsonplaceholder.typicode.com go test`

 ## To output JUnit format